Your NC examination will include questions from 4 main sources, listed below. We suggest you have these books for your studying needs:

 *keep up to date on North Carolina’s response to COVID-19 and testing for your exam.
 You must bring your own references to the examination center.

-- Reevaluate where you need to focus your studies and concentrate on those areas needing the most attention using tests Two and Three.
-Repeat the steps as needed.
-Be careful to not memorize any questions or answers.
-Understand how to FIND the answers.
+- Reevaluate where you need to focus your studies by taking Test Two and Three.
+Concentrate on those areas needing the most attention.
+Be careful to not memorize any questions or answers- understand how to FIND the answers.
 These questions may be similar to what you will be asked on the state exam, but they are not from the state exam.
 You must understand how to navigate the code book(s) and how to perform the calculations as directed.

 - The Supplemental Test in this book has questions which span the breadth of the NFPA-72®: Fire Alarm and Signaling Code.
 Answer the questions, navigate through the book, and become familiar with its content and layout.